 2. The Mortgage Terms

-Shopping for mortgage loans seems complex mostly because there are several types of mortgage plans.
+Shopping for mortgage loans seems complex mostly because there are several home and land packages in Brisbane.
 To start with there are fixed-rate, adjustable-rate and hybrid plans for loans.
 Choosing the right mortgage plan for you will depend on how long you are likely to own the property and how much you can afford to pay as monthly instalments.

 The most common loan durations available are for 30 years and 15 year periods.
 In this itself, adjustable rate loans tend to have lesser interest rates compared to fixed and hybrid plans.
 Adjustable-rate allows for lower interest rates for a certain period, but after the first interval is over depending on the market fluctuations.
 Thus this seems to be suitable for those looking to own the property for a shorter time.